jim-at-jibba/morning-routine-cli/readme.md

 data to the journal entry.

-This currently uses [IFTTT](https://ifttt.com) but is limited to allowing only 3 questions as this is all the maker channel allows.
-I may look to changing it over to Zapier.
+This currently uses [IFTTT](https://ifttt.com) but is limited to allowing only 3 questions as this is all the maker channel allows. ~~I may look to changing it over to Zapier.~~ No support for dayone in Zapier.

 For this to work for you, you must have an ifttt account, Dayone and an IFTTT receipe set up.
 I am gonna write a blog post detailing the whole process